Jennie421/process_audio_diary/README.md

 	gdown [link of google drive download page]

-But download might be restricted.
 Be sure the link is for download page not preview page.

-Then, in phone_transcript_nlp.py, the path to the model should be modified accordingly..
+The model is too big for git repository, thus the file is listed in `.gitignore` to prevent being pushed.

 __CSV Conversion and ASCII Error:__
 If encountered error "Found transcript that is not ASCII encoded...", it is likely to be caused by subtle inconsistency in symbols like quotation marks.
 Find the specific text and fix manully.